sarahnp7/aws-intro/labs/05-pager-duty.md

 Note: Don't forget to select an existing key pair for which you have the private key saved or create a new key pair and *download* the private key.

-## 2. Create autoscaling group
+## 2. Create an autoscaling group

-Once you create the launch configuration (think of it as a blue print), create an autoscaling group.
+Once you have created the launch configuration (think of it as a blue print), create an autoscaling group.
 On the first screen *1.
 Configure Auto Scaling group details*, select the following:

 * Group name: pick something arbitrary but meaningful, e.g., my-awesome-httpd-autogroup
 * Group size: 1